SteffenZeidler/ETW/README.md

-# Tracing and performance analyze with Event Tracing for Windows (ETW)
+# Tracing and performance analysis with Event Tracing for Windows (ETW)
 This repository contains information and experience about ETW.

 - [Tools](Tools.md): Overview about tools.